Tips for Taking Kids to Disney World

 Certain restaurants are more fun for kids.
 Namely, restaurants with cool and kid-friendly themes.
 Sci-Fi Dine-In Theater ranks at the top of this list.
 I still remember eating here as a kid, although I don’t really remember any other restaurant (besides Hoop De Doo Revue, and that’s only because we went there every year, so something was bound to stick to my memory).
 Our list of the Best Themed Restaurants at Walt Disney World is a great resource for making Advance Dining Reservations (ADRs).

 Our other recommendation for places that many families should avoid is Signature Restaurants.
-(There’s a lot of overlap between these restaurants and the $10 fee restaurants, as Signature Restaurants charge the $10 fee.)
 These restaurants do allow children, and a lot of parents bring their kids to the restaurants.
 However, they’re upscale restaurants that definitely skew towards adults, with adult ambiance, adult cuisine, and adult prices.

-If your kids are often loud or unruly during dinner (or need to be entertained with an iPad or coloring book to behave), it’s probably not the best of ideas to bring them to these restaurants.
+If your kids are often loud or unruly during dinner, it’s probably not the best of ideas to bring them to these restaurants.
 We mention this because a lot of “for kids” guides written by actual parents try to justify taking any children to these restaurants with the mentality that “it’s Disney World, the place was made for kids, they are okay ANYWHERE.”

-Speaking for the adults without kids who form the main clientele of Signature Restaurants: this isn’t true at all.
-Not only was Walt Disney World not built solely “for kids” (look at old “Vacation Kingdom of the World” advertising showcasing golf, formal dining, and water-skiing), but other restaurant patrons will be irritated by the presence of unruly children during their nice, expensive meal.
+Speaking for the adults without kids who form the main clientele of Signature Restaurants: this isn’t true.
+Walt Disney World is not solely “for kids” (there are tons of convention-goers, honeymooners, businesspeople, couples, etc.) and other patrons will be irritated by the presence of unruly children during their nice, expensive meal.

+However, it’s important to emphasize that this pertains to unruly children.
 If your kids are well behaved, by all means take them to any restaurant (besides Victoria & Albert’s, where they flat out are prohibited).
 It might be an expensive way to feed kids, but there’s not necessarily a problem with taking them.
+Other people won’t give side-eye at the mere presence of children–only misbehaving ones.

 Our final recommendation with dining is to go early to avoid the crowds.
 We recommend everyone do this, but it’s especially important with kids.
 Some restaurants get really busy around noon, to the point where it can be difficult to find a table.
 Juggling the kids and trays of food during these times can be difficult (we’ve seen plenty of families struggle with it), and it’s just much easier when things aren’t so busy.
 The opening times for restaurants varies, but most start serving lunch at 10:30 am or 11 am.